symfony/symfony-docs/templates.rst

     </script>

-You'll see ``My Name`` on screen but the attacker just secretly stole your cookies so they can impersonate you in other websites.
+You'll see ``My Name`` on screen but the attacker just secretly stole your cookies so they can impersonate you on other websites.
 This is known as a `Cross-Site Scripting`_ or XSS attack.

 To prevent this attack, use *"output escaping"* to transform the characters